atrocore/docs-old/modules/export-feeds-http-request.md

 # Export Feeds: HTTP Request

-When you don't want to export files every time and upload them to the web you may use the `Export Feeds: HTTP Request` module.
-It will export data from your ATRO system to you using HTTP protocol.
-It also will do it in an appropriate form for you.
+This module extends the functionality of the module Export Feeds and enables you to automate export process by storing your exported files to a certain location on any server by utilizng HTTP.

-> Note that you will still need `Export Feeds` module to export anything.
+> Note that you will still need `Export Feeds` module to be installed.

 ## Creating HTTP Request feed